Skip to content

 duration: 10s

-• A second alert at the end of the 10-second window, which would note that the same alert had fired 19 additional times during that window.
+You see only two alerts: one when the first match occurs and a second at the end of the 10-second window, which notes that the same alert was triggered 19 more times within that time window.